-How much does it cost?
+How much does Swell cost?

 What are the benefits of Swell Investing?

-- Social investing.
+Social investing.
 Each company is thoroughly analyzed and held to high standards so that only those most dedicated to change are involved.

-- Low minimum. $50 is a rather reasonable starting balance in the investing world.
+Low minimum. $50 is a rather reasonable starting balance in the investing world.

-- Simple pricing.
+Simple pricing.
 With only a minimum balance and an annual fee to consider, it’s easy to keep track of how much Swell Investing costs you.

 What to watch out for

-- Annual fee.
+High fee.
 You may find a less expensive option elsewhere; some robo-advisors even provide a $0 annual fee when under a certain amount is invested.

-- Stocks, not ETFs.
+Volatility.
 Individual stocks can be extremely volatile.
 While the portfolios contain a significant amount of individual stocks to diversify, it may not be as stable as other options.

-- No 401(k) management.
-While you can rollover a 401(k) into an individual retirement account (IRA) with Swell Investing, it currently doesn’t offer 401(k) management.
+No 401(k) management.
+While you can roll over a 401(k) into an individual retirement account (IRA) with Swell Investing, it currently doesn’t offer 401(k) management.